 This will also give more time to your top performers to focus on new initiatives instead of helping answer basic queries for others.

 3. Support multiple formats

 It is important to understand that employees create and interact with various file types.
 It can be an image, audio, video, etc. You must ensure that the central knowledge resource supports multiple formats so that employees can share knowledge in various ways and have more choices.

 You should create a culture of knowledge sharing in the organization.
 You create a culture of transparency and trust when you reward your employees for sharing knowledge with their colleagues and helping them perform better.

 The rewards can be in the form of recognition or rewards.
 These rewards will help employees be proactive in sharing knowledge within the organization.

 5. Opt for a formal channel

 You should opt for a formal channel to prevent knowledge hoarding.
-Rather than depending on informal channels, you should look at creating a formal channel like a knowledge management portal that will help your employees reach out for these resources, as and when they need them.
+Rather than depending on informal channels, you should create a formal channel like a knowledge management portal to help your employees reach out for these resources when needed.

-By creating a formal channel, you would be establishing a structure under which employees are expected to share knowledge with each other.
+By creating a formal channel, you would establish a structure under which employees are expected to share knowledge.

-A knowledge management platform like Knowmax can be used to develop the knowledge base, visual guides, and learning management system in the organization.
+A knowledge management platform like Knowmax can be used to develop the organization’s knowledge base, visual guides, and learning management system.
 You can create different sets of resources for employees to help them grow into their roles and help drive company revenue.